 Assemble the track with the provided components and hardware listed in the table below.
-It is important to assemble and level the track on a firm foundation before tightening all of the hardware and should ideally be 3-1/2 to 4 inches (90 to 100 mm) off the ground.
+It is important to assemble and level the track on a firm foundation before tightening all of the hardware and should ideally be 3 1⁄2 to 4 in [90-100 mm] off the ground.
 This will allow for easy cleanup of sawdust and log support height adjustments.